 Find a location near an appropriate local dive site.
 Setup a fill station for air, nitrox, and possibly trimix.
 Maintain quality rental dive gear to be used at that dive site by scuba divers and dive instructors.
 And offer repair & maintenance on scuba diving equipment.

-That is a ‘local’ business.
+That is the definition of a ‘local’ business.